Animals in the Bible

-This is a list of animals whose names appear in the Bible.
-Whenever required for the identification, the Hebrew name will be indicated, as well as the specific term used by zoologists.
-This list will include names such as griffon, lamia, Siren and unicorn, which, though generally applied to fabulous beings, have nevertheless, because of misunderstandings or educational prejudices of the Greek and Latin translators, crept into the versions, and have been applied to real animals.
+Over 120 species of animals are mentioned in the Bible, ordered alphabetically in this article by English vernacular name.
+Animals mentioned in the Old Testament will be listed with their Hebrew name, while those mentioned in the New Testament will be listed with their Greek names.
+This list includes names of mythical creatures such as the griffin, lamia, siren and unicorn, which have been applied to real animals in some older translations of the Bible due to misunderstandings or educational prejudices of the Greek and Latin translators.
 In the following list D.V. stands for Douay Version, A.V. and R.V. for Authorized and Revised Version respectively.